JGarnerDev/telephono-ecommerce/ReadMe.md

 In general, I will use the Jest library for testing, with Sinon brought in for mocking and observing data.

+**Tests in the server directory will assume that you have MongoDB Database Server locally installed!**

 ### Testing Commands

 Test packages are separated between server and client.
 To run all tests pertaining to the back end or the front end, first use the console to change directories...